 More about Veronica’s eyes

 Veronica was diagnosed with low vision due to the condition accommodative esotropia at age 3, a common childhood eye condition that gave her double, blurry vision, a lack of depth perception, and limited peripheral vision.
-Veronica was given an IEP in kindergarten and was told her vision would improve as she got older (a common characteristic of accommodative esotropia), however, she ended up having sharp vision declines approximately every five years after that which caused her to have more difficulty seeing faraway objects and reading standard print.
-She started using a blindness cane at age 18 on her first day of college as a mobility aid and credits her cane as the reason she is able to travel independently and navigate her college campus.
+Because of accommodative esotropia, Veronica’s eyes turn inward towards her nose, which is reflected in the logo for Veronica With Four Eyes- the “eyes” inside the pair of glasses are not perfectly straight.
+Veronica was given an IEP in kindergarten and was told her vision would improve as she got older (a common characteristic of accommodative esotropia), however, she ended up having sharp vision declines every five years after that which caused her to have more difficulty seeing faraway objects and reading standard print.
+She started using a blindness cane at age 18 on her first day of college as a mobility aid and credits her cane as the reason she can travel independently and navigate her college campus.